roiguri/equation-shortcut/README.md

 1. **New Extensions:** Create a new directory at root level
 2. **Bug Fixes:** Submit PRs to the specific extension directory
 3. **Features:** Propose new extensions or enhancements via Issues

-## License

-MIT License - See individual extension directories for details.

 ## Support